 It’s almost unimaginable today that someone in North America wouldn’t have experience with a global positioning system (GPS).
 Most of us have GPS devices on our phones, and many of us have GPS trackers in our cars.
 Commercial fleets can also use GPS tracking to improve productivity and track assets.
 Yet how many of us actually understand how GPS works?
-This blog answers that question and shares the many applications and advantages of GPS tracking systems.
+This blog answers that question and shares the many applications and advantages of GPS fleet tracking systems.

 What is GPS tracking?